beckn/beckn-onix/aws-cdk/documentations/01-Deployment-CDK-Beckn-ONIX.md

 Once a certificate is issued, copy the certificate ARN to be used in the Helm charts later.
 The certificate ARN follows this format:

 `arn:aws:acm:ap-south-1:<aws-account-id>:certificate/<identifier>`

-## Configuring AWS CLI
-Crucial step in working with AWS CDK.
-You can do it in your local environment.If you prefer to configure AWS CLI on a remote server, you can SSH-ing into the server and running aws configure to set up the CLI credentials and configuration.
-Just ensure that the server has network connectivity to AWS services and that you have the necessary permissions to configure AWS CLI and access AWS resources from that server.

 ## Beckn-ONIX CDK Project Overview